 At present the translators are: Mengistu, Tsegaye and Robiam.
-The New Testament has been published and a small portion of work remains for the OT translation to be completed.
+The New Testament was published in 2012 and a small portion of work remains for the OT translation to be completed.

 The translators are: Simon, Hizikiel and Tezera.
-The New Testament has been published and a small portion of the Old Testament work remains.
+The New Testament was published in 2008, and a small portion of the Old Testament work remains.
 The Book of Isaiah has recently been approved for publishing.

 The translators are Awol, Bediru and Tesfaye.
 The NT translation is ready for typesetting and the OT work is in progress.

 The translators are Bekele and Kedir.
 The NT work is in progress.
 An Old Testament project is also being planned.

 This was the first project started by Janet and Kobus in Ethiopia, in the south of the country.
 At present the translators are: Aseffa and Tamene.
 The full Bible was published in 2017.
 Click here to see the launch.

 There are currently 150 Maale literacy centres.
 It is planned to have 161 centers soon.

 The translators are Markos and Abrham.
 The NT translation is in progress and an OT project is planned.

 The project started in 2011.
 The translators are Lemma and Tomas.
 The NT translation is in progress.

 At present the translators are Sintayehu and Filimon.
 Most work of the NT has been completed and the OT is in progress.